brunomuniz-encora/poc-starlingx-messages/AppGenGuide.md

 - `--no-package`: only creates the FluxCD manifest, plugins and the metadata file, without compressing them in a tarball.
 - `--package-only`: create the plugins wheels, sha256 file, helm-chart tarball and package the entire application into a tarball.
-TODO: I don't understand how this option goes together with the one above.

 This means that, in order to be able to make additional configuration, one must: